 May this martyrdom, after having prepared me to appear before You, break life’s web at last, and may my soul take its flight, unhindered, to the eternal embrace of Your merciful love.

-This was excerpted from Little Catechism of St. Therese which is available from Sophia Institute Press.
+Editor’s note: This article is an excerpt from the Little Catechism of the Act of Oblation of St. Therese of the Child Jesus, which is available from Sophia Institute Press.